-Recently, the City of Windsor has adopted Official Plan Amendment No. 159 to provide further policy direction in regards to residential intensification.
+Recently, the City of Windsor has adopted Official Plan Amendment No. 159 to provide further policy direction in regard to residential intensification.
 Official Plan Amendment No. 159 provides the following locational criteria for new residential development and intensification:

-- That there be access to a collector or arterial road: - That full municipal physical services can be provided; - That adequate community services and open spaces are available or are planned; and - That public transportation service can be provided.
+- That there be access to a collector or arterial road; - That full municipal physical services can be provided; - That adequate community services and open spaces are available or are planned; and - That public transportation service can be provided.

 The Subject Site is currently designated as Residential within the Primary Plan of the City of Windsor Official Plan (refer to Figure 2.0 - Existing City of Windsor Official Plan Designations).
 The Residential land use designation does not permit High Profile residential dwellings.
-As such, an Official Plan Amendment is required to facilitate the proposed development.
+As such, a site specific Official Plan Amendment is required for the Residential land use designation to permit High Profile dwelling units on the Subject Site and to increase maximum permitted height from 4 storeys to 12 storeys.